MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 To perform administrative tasks in Viva Engage, a user must be assigned an administrator role.
 Each role is a collection of permissions.
 The following table summarizes the permissions for each role in Viva Engage.
 Some Viva Engage roles are managed in Azure Active Directory, and others are managed in Viva Engage.

-**Select a role name in the table for more details and instructions.**
+**Select the role in the table for more details and instructions.**

 |Admin role | Business purpose | Where to assign this role |
 |------------|-------|----------|